gitmarek/supercollider-nanoKONTROL2/README.md

 The M button takes precedence over S, which in turn takes precedence over R.

+The are a number of scenes, each for independent set of eight knobs and faders.
-If a scene changes (by pressing Track buttons) to another one and then changes back, then the knobs or faders have to be set at the previous value for that scene, so they do not jump discontinuously.
+If a scene changes (by pressing Track buttons) to another one and then changes back, then the knobs or faders have to be set at the previous value for the first scene, so they do not jump discontinuously.
+If this value is set, so that a knob or fader is active, a LED turns on: adjacent S button LED for knobs and M button LED for faders.

 ## Installation